dotnet/docs-maui/docs/fundamentals/gestures/swipe.md

 ## Recognize the swipe direction

-The `SwipeGestureRecognizer.Direction` property can be set to a single value from the `SwipeDirection` enumeration, or multiple values.
-This enables the `Swiped` event to be raised in response to a swipe in more than one direction.
+The `SwipeGestureRecognizer.Direction` property can be set to a single value from the <xref:Microsoft.Maui.Controls.SwipeDirection> enumeration, or multiple values.
+This enables the <xref:Microsoft.Maui.Controls.SwipeGestureRecognizer.Swiped> event to be raised in response to a swipe in more than one direction.
 However, the constraint is that a single <xref:Microsoft.Maui.Controls.SwipeGestureRecognizer> can only recognize swipes that occur on the same axis.
-Therefore, swipes that occur on the horizontal axis can be recognized by setting the `Direction` property to `Left` and `Right`:
+Therefore, swipes that occur on the horizontal axis can be recognized by setting the <xref:Microsoft.Maui.Controls.SwipeGestureRecognizer.Direction> property to `Left` and `Right`:

 ```xaml
 <SwipeGestureRecognizer Direction="Left,Right" Swiped="OnSwiped"/>
 ```

-Similarly, swipes that occur on the vertical axis can be recognized by setting the `Direction` property to `Up` and `Down`:
+Similarly, swipes that occur on the vertical axis can be recognized by setting the <xref:Microsoft.Maui.Controls.SwipeGestureRecognizer.Direction> property to `Up` and `Down`:

 ```csharp
 SwipeGestureRecognizer swipeGesture = new SwipeGestureRecognizer { Direction = SwipeDirection.Up | SwipeDirection.Down };